How to Keep Your Dog Safe From Heatstroke This Summer

 What is heatstroke in dogs?

-Heatstroke in dogs, also known as hyperthermia, is a severe and life-threatening emergency that occurs when a dog’s body temperature rises to dangerous levels, typically over 105 degrees Fahrenheit.
-The normal body temperature of a dog is 101.5 degrees Fahrenheit, plus or minus 1.
-High temperatures, excessive physical activity in hot weather, or confinement in a hot and poorly ventilated car are the typical culprits of this condition, but it can happen even in mild temperatures.
+Heatstroke in dogs, also known as hyperthermia, is a life-threatening emergency that occurs when a dog’s body temperature rises to dangerous levels, typically over 105 degrees Fahrenheit.
+The normal body temperature of a dog is 101.5 degrees Fahrenheit, plus or minus one.
+The typical culprits of this condition are excessive activity in hot weather, high temperatures, or confinement in a hot and poorly ventilated car, but heat stroke can occur even in mild temperatures.
 Heat-related illnesses come in three stages, each leading to the next if left untreated.
 The three stages are:

-Heat stress: Heat stress is a precursor to the more severe heat-related illnesses.
-With heat stress, dogs may have increased thirst and panting but can generally walk and behave normally.
+Heat stress: Heat stress is a precursor to the more severe illnesses.
+With heat stress, dogs may have increased panting and thirst, but they can generally walk and behave normally.

 Heat exhaustion: Heat exhaustion, a milder form of heatstroke, occurs if a dog’s body temperature rises above 103 degrees Fahrenheit.
-Signs of heat exhaustion in dogs may include excessive panting, increased thirst, weakness, fatigue, and potential collapse.
-If heat exhaustion is left untreated, it will result in heatstroke.
+Symptoms of heat exhaustion include fatigue, thirst, weakness, and potential collapse.
+Untreated heat exhaustion results in heatstroke.

-Heatstroke: It’s crucial to seek medical attention immediately if your pup is experiencing this serious condition.
+Heatstroke: If your dog is experiencing this serious condition, it’s crucial to seek medical attention immediately.
 If left untreated, prolonged exposure to high temperatures and heat exhaustion can result in organ failure, and potentially lead to death.

 Many people are unaware of how dogs process heat and how easily dogs can succumb to heatstroke.
 Dogs cannot tolerate high temperatures as well as humans because they depend upon rapid breathing (panting) to exchange their warm body air for cooler environmental air.
 When the air temperature is close to body temperature, cooling by rapid breathing is no longer an efficient process, and dogs can succumb to heatstroke in a relatively short time.